Zachetc/CityPulse-Analytics-Warehouse/README.md

 ## System Boundary

-This repository starts after CityPulse ETL has loaded cleaned records into PostgreSQL.
+This repository starts after CityPulse ETL has loaded and cleaned records into PostgreSQL.

 Expected upstream table: